ITINERARY Legend; B = Breakfast L = Lunch, D = Dinner

 - Day 6: BORROLOOA TO MATARANKA (BLD)

 Overnight: Mataranka (ensuite)

 It’s luxury this morning with ten minutes of sealed road before leaving the bitumen to enter Limmen National Park where we visit the phenomenal rock formations of the Southern Lost City.
 The erosion of the sandstone escarpment has led to the formation of numerous, large sandstone spires and rounded domes giving it the name ‘lost city’.
-We cross the Limmen Bite, Cox and Towns Rivers and other numerous wet and dry riverbeds before arriving on the Roper River.
+We cross the Limmen Bight, Cox and Towns Rivers and other numerous wet and dry riverbeds before arriving to the Roper River.
 We continue through to the old Roper Bar Police Station and Lock Up; this was once where the only crossing was found ‘the Bar’.
-We head west from this point toward the Stuart Highway and to Mataranka Homestead where you can rejuvenate yourself in the thermal rock pools; we overnight here.
+We head west from this point toward the Stuart Highway and to Mataranka where we overnight.
+You can rejuvenate yourself in the thermal rock pools found here.

 - Day 7: MATARANKA TO KAKADU (BLD)